Michigan State Spartans Odds

 Player props are a fun way to bet on the Spartans that don't rely on them winning the game.
 These bets are just made on an individual player’s performance for the night, usually in a single statistical category.

-Some Spartans props you could bet on in 2021 include QB Payton Thorne's passing yards, RB Kenneth Walker III's rushing touchdowns, or WR Jayden Reed receptions.
+Some Spartans props you could bet on in 2023 include QB Noah Kim's passing yards, RB Jalen Berger's rushing touchdowns, or TE Maliq Carr receptions.